On the General Position Number of Mycielskian Graphs: Regular graphs

 \section{Regular graphs}

-It was indicated in the previous section that the regular graphs provide a rich source of meagre graphs.
-In this section we will see that there is a strong natural upper bound on $\gp (\mu (G))$ for regular graphs $G$ and that for any $d$ there are at most finitely many abundant $d$-regular graphs.
+It was indicated in Section~\ref{General bound} that the regular graphs provide a rich source of meagre graphs.
+In this section we show that there is a strong upper bound on $\gp (\mathcal{M}(G))$ for regular graphs $G$ and that for any $d$ there are finitely many abundant $d$-regular graphs.